Hi there! I’m Elise! Here’s a picture of me with one of my cats, Avery, in case you like to have a visual of who’s talking to you –

 My mum wasn’t one for gardening.
 Springtime rolled around, and she’d pick out her seemingly favourites – red impatiens – planting them in the flower bed beneath the patio year after year.
 As time went on she gave up on even this, resorting to merely weeding and letting flowers over-grow if she thought they looked alright.
-She always appreciated a well-kept garden, but never had the desire to get her hands into dirt like her father.
+She always appreciated a well-kept garden, but never had the desire to get her hands into the dirt like her father.

 The first house my husband Thomas and I owned was back in Toronto.
 We spent a few years there, but the yard was massive and overwhelming.
 Upon moving in, the garden was completely overgrown with weeds.
 We let them grow until we had things in the house sorted out, then tore them out by hand and tamed the yard down to a manageable, neat grass lawn with a few boarder trees and plants.

 I never had enough free time to take a stab at creating a picturesque garden like I wanted, and to be frank, with spring and summer only lasting a few short months of the Canadian year, I didn’t have the motivation to try for long enough, opting for indoor plants instead.
 Looking back, the indoor plants I kept weren’t the best start.
 Many were leggy or not all that lush, though they never died, so it was a humble but decent beginning to “plant keeping,” I suppose.

 When Thomas and I made a cross-continental move to the UK with our house cat, I started this blog and an indoor herb garden.
 This attempt was a complete disaster.

 Why?
 I spent months warring with gnats and couldn’t figure out how to permanently get rid of them.